-Responses have been similar: If you have modern gear, say 2003 or newer, then you should have no issues at all.
+Responses (concerning surveying and construction receivers) though, have been similar: If you have modern gear, say 2003 or newer, then you should have no issues at all.
 That does not mean legacy, pre-2003 gear will be rendered “boat anchors,” as some had weathered the 1999 WNRO just fine, and users have found ways to edit affected Rinex observation files manually or with scripts for post-processing.
 Most suggest that users consult tech bulletins and firmware release notes for their specific makes and models.
 Here are the responses so far, in the order received.

 First to respond was Stuart Riley, director of engineering and fellow at Trimble.
 When asked if there is cursory rule of thumb for WNRO 2019 compliancy, Riley said, “It really depends on the age of product.
 Narrowing this to geospatial [surveying and mapping] and adjacent markets [construction], all the things we currently sell—and have for a long time—will be fine.
 However, if you go back into the distant past with the pre-1999 4000, 4700, 4800 and other platforms [of that era]—we do expect these receivers to experience WNRO issues where the date is displayed incorrectly.”